6 Ways to Tell If Someone Is a True Prophet

 • The predicted events come true.

-Moses himself makes it clear that fulfilled proclamations are crucial when determining if a prophet is true or not.
+Moses himself makes it clear that fulfilled proclamations are crucial when determining whether a prophet is true or not.

 In Deuteronomy, Moses shares with the children of Israel his parting words before he dies.
-Part of his speech is about avoiding false prophets:
+During part of his speech, he relays God’s words about avoiding false prophets:

 And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’—when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him (Deuteronomy 18:20-21, ESV, emphasis added).